Oxford & The Cotswolds with Pub Lunch -Small Group Tour from London

 *All times are approximate and may vary according to traffic conditions

-Professional experienced guide
+Professional, experienced guide

-Having picked up from London and Oxford, our first stop on the tour is to Stratford-upon-Avon.
+Having picked up from London our first stop on the tour is to Stratford-upon-Avon.
 Nestled in the idyllic Cotswolds landscape lies the town of Stratford-upon-Avon, which is famous for being the birthplace of William Shakespeare.
 There are 5 houses in the town that are connected in some way, shape or form to the life of this literary giant, including the house where his wife Anne Hathaway grew up.
 The day tour will explore the fascinating history between the town and Shakespeare, with plenty of time to ask your dedicated tour guide questions!
 The town is also notable for its local boutique shops and cafes and pretty narrow streets.